mschmitt/shocpp/README.md

 - Allow charging initiated by the service (*RemoteStartTransaction* call to the charger with an (RF)ID tag to be assumed as presented).
 - Keep track of power consumption on a per-account basis.
 (RF)ID tags are assigned to accounts.

+## Architecture

+- *shocpp-backend* implements the entire logic and communicates via stdin/stdout, as known from inetd/xinetd/cgi-bin.
+- *shocpp-listener* wraps *shocpp-backend* behind *websocketd*.
+- *shocpp-command* passes payloads to *shocpp-backend*, to be sent to the charger.
+- *shocpp-caller* is essentially similar to *shocpp-command*, but I use this in a webserver/cgi-bin scenario to invoke hard-coded "canned calls" with random IDs from Siri shortcuts.

 ## Limitations

 - No authentication of charger, but can be added on a reverse proxy level.